-Quantity Rates Per (CCF) All 100 cubic feet (CCF) per month \$0.34
+Quantity Rates per (CCF) All 100 cubic feet (CCF) per month \$0.34

-\Requires: a change to The Gage Canal Company annual Water Tax assessment, conversion to metered potable water service, and implementation of a monthly meter fee.
+^{} Requires: a change to The Gage Canal Company annual Water Tax assessment, conversion to metered potable water service, use of the AWSubsidy and implementation of a monthly meter fee.
 Otherwise this is the existing rate for Gage service less the GFT.